By Kate Collardson and Aaron Bingham – updated April 14, 2021

 What’s Next for Me as a Contractor to Keep Up with Rule 21?

-As Rule 21 progresses, and as compliance specifications bring new technology, smart communications, and other technical details to products on the market, stay connected with BayWa r.e. and our trusted manufacturing partners, as well as industry leaders like CALSSA.
-We’ll share relevant webinars and trainings when we see them, and you can always inquire with your BayWa r.e.
-Solar Systems sales representative on the latest news.
+As Rule 21 progresses — and as compliance specifications bring new technology, smart communications, and other technical details to products on the market — stay connected with BayWa r.e.
+Solar Systems, our trusted manufacturing partners, as well as industry leaders like CALSSA.
+We’ll share relevant webinars and trainings when we see them.

-Rule 21 is complicated, and is a positive sign of the continuing maturation of residential solar as part of regional and statewide energy grids.
-We’ll navigate these complexities as they come, together as a #SolarFam!
+Rule 21 is complicated, but it is a positive sign of the continuing maturation of residential solar as part of regional and statewide energy grids.
+We’ll navigate these complexities as they come, together as #SolarInfluencer community!